 How were wetlands identified?

-he wetlands analyzed in the Draft EIS have been identified using the 1987 Corps of Engineers Wetlands Delineation Manual and the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Arid West Region.
+The wetlands analyzed in the Draft EIS have been identified using the 1987 Corps of Engineers Wetlands Delineation Manual and the Regional Supplement to the Corps of Engineers Wetland Delineation Manual: Arid West Region.
+These manuals include the most current wetlands delineation methods approved by the Corps of Engineers.
 The wetlands identified in the study area and wetland impact analysis are in Chapter 14 of the Draft EIS.

 Are farms, homes, businesses and wetlands all equally considered?
 How are they protected?